 One thing I hear people with anxiety mention quite a bit, is the recurrence of anxiety symptoms after a long period of recovery.

-People think their anxiety was “cured” only to find out that 2 years later, they are starting to worry about their breathing again, or worrying about stuff that they wouldn’t normally give a second thought to, or maybe they are having those weird intrusive thoughts again or having trouble sleeping.
+People think their anxiety was “cured” only to find out that 6 months, or 2 years later, they are starting to hyper-focus on their breathing again, or worrying about stuff that they wouldn’t normally give a second thought to, or maybe they are having those weird intrusive thoughts again or having trouble sleeping.

 The truth is that there really is no “cure” for anxiety.
-It will always be part of our life because its a product of who we are as people.
+It doesn’t really ever “go away for good”.
+For those of us living with anxiety disorders, it will always be part of our lives, because it’s a product of who we are as people.
 The symptoms of anxiety will rise and fall, depending on the level of stress in your life and how well you have been maintaining your emotional health.

 Negative thoughts can grow and breed more negative thoughts.
 They often crowd out all your positive thoughts to the point that you can’t hear them anymore.
 You are left with nothing but negativity all day long and before you know it, you are noticing anxiety symptoms again.
 Once this happens, it can take a lot of effort and time to clear that negativity out again, but it CAN be done.

-Every day you must pull those weeds of negativity and discourage new weeds from growing, by eliminating worry and self doubt from your inner dialogue.
-You must plant more flowers with positive thinking.
-Every positive thought is a seed with the potential to sprout into something wonderful if you simply keep the negativity away from your garden and let some sunshine in.
+Of course, there are natural remedies out there to help you when acute stress strikes and you need some “on the spot” help.
+But ultimately, for long term anxiety recovery, you have to put in a lot of mental effort and consistency.
+Every day you must pull those weeds of negativity and discourage new weeds from growing by eliminating worry and self doubt from your inner dialogue.
+Every positive thought is a seed with the potential to sprout into something wonderful if you simply keep the negativity away from your mind and let some sunshine in.